• Intercultural Management LB10015-3001 09.01.2023-05.03.2023 3 cr (LBNS22) +-

 - Code of conduct

-Teaching methods and instruction
+Teaching methods

 The course contains 14 hours of lectures, 10 hours of compulsory workshops, a two-hour exam, 16 hours of non-scheduled group work and 40 hours of independent self-study